Search the Special Collections and Archives Portal

 Scope and Contents Note

-The UNLV Libraries Collection of Tropicana Resorts Publicity and Press Materials includes equity research reports, press kits, press releases, promotional materials, and newspaper and magazine clippings for Tropicana Las Vegas in Las Vegas, Nevada, and Tropicana Atlantic City in Atlantic City, New Jersey, dating from 1958 to 2010.
-This collection contains items previously described as "Promotional and publicity material: Tropicana Hotel (Las Vegas, Nev.)."
+The UNLV Libraries Collection of Tropicana Resorts Publicity, Press, and Audiovisual Materials (approximately 1958-2010) includes equity research reports, press kits, press releases, promotional materials, audiovisual items, and newspaper clippings for the Tropicana Hotel in Las Vegas, Nevada, as well as the Tropicana Atlantic City in Atlantic City, New Jersey.
+This collection contains items previously cataloged as "Promotional and publicity material: Tropicana Hotel (Las Vegas, Nev.)."

 Access Note